RodZill4/material-maker/addons/material_maker/doc/node_miscellaneous_material.rst

 * The value of the ambient occlusion property of the material.
 The texture used for the ambient occlusion input is multiplied by this value.

 * The value of the depth property of the material.
 The input depth map is multiplied by this value.

+* The strength of the subsurface scattering effect.